First UK study of its kind, led by The University of Salford, reveals the local extent of Fetal Alcohol Spectrum Disorder

 Over 600 Greater Manchester families affected each year

 The study investigated the number of primary school children affected by FASD in Greater Manchester.
-Working with entire year groups of 8- and 9-year-olds and their families, researchers found that 1.8% of children taking part had FASD (the equivalent of 619 children across Greater Manchester).
+Working with entire year groups of eight and nine-year-olds and their families, researchers found that 1.8% of children taking part had FASD (the equivalent of 619 children across Greater Manchester).
 This increased to 3.6% when including children who possibly had FASD (the equivalent of 1,238 children).
 Crucially, none of these children had previously been diagnosed with a developmental condition, and therefore were not able to access additional health and educational support to help them fulfil their potential.

 When it comes to drinking alcohol when pregnant, there is no safe time or no safe amount